drakkan/sftpgo/examples/rest-api-cli/README.md

 # REST API CLI client

+:warning: This sample client is deprecated and it will work only with api V1 (SFTPGo <= 1.2.2).
+You can easily build your own client from the OpenAPI schema.

 `sftpgo_api_cli` is a very simple command line client for `SFTPGo` REST API written in python.

 It has the following requirements: